tinyprod/prod/tos/chips/msp430/x5xxx/usci-bf/README.txt

 I2C Mode Support
 ----------------

-I2C support added by Derek Baker (derek@red-slate.com)
+A series of I2C drivers were written by Doug Carlson and Marcus Chang (John Hopkins) for both the x2 and x5 processors that implements a multi-master I2C implementation.
+These implementations came from the breakfast fork at John Hopkins and were brought in as x2xxx/usci-bf and x5xxx/usci-bf.

-Added support for I2C master 7 bit addressing ~100khz/~400khz NONE interrupt driven, tested on cc430F5137 with microchip 24lc1025 and Melexis MLX90614 thermometer.
+These drivers were fleshed out and verified using a logic analyser.
-I2CPacket.read, I2CPacket.write, I2CPacketreadDone, I2CPacketwriteDone
+A single master optimization was also added.

-Bits taken from both PeoplePower and Z1 authors with thanks also to Eric Decker.
+This forms the i2c portion of the x5xxx/usci-v2 implementation.

-Note / Gotcha
+Notes:

 When setting the address of the slave device remember you only need the 7 bits, most devices datasheets show the address in a 8bit format, e.g 24lc1025 address is 0xA0, this turns into 0x50, the 7 msb's right shifted one, the read/right bit is added by the UART when you select the read/write function of the UART in I2C mode.

-When writing to a device multiple time, check the data sheet for write times, you need to give the device time to commit before you write again else the I2CPacket.write will FAIL.
+When writing to a device multiple times, check the data sheet for write times, you need to give the device time to commit before you write again else the I2CPacket.write will FAIL.
+This of course depends on the device.